 Interview by Pankhuri Kumar and Akanksha Sharma

 We are in conversation with Benita Sen, prolific author, editor and journalist.
 Benita weaves beautiful values into the stories that she writes.
-An ardent animal lover and a supported of environmental conservation and sustainability, Benita’s books have also been presented to Michelle Obama.
+An ardent animal lover and a supporter of environmental conservation and sustainability, Benita’s books have also been presented to Michelle Obama.
 Join us in discovering what makes this lovely author tick, in our interview with Benita below.

 Benita Sen: The Indian author who weaves values into her stories